 Financial elder fraud is estimated to cost seniors at least $36.5 billion each year.
-To help older adults avoid getting scammed, Attorney Lyle Solomon explains how 8 common financial scams targeting seniors work.
+To help older adults avoid scams, Attorney Lyle Solomon explains how eight common financial scams targeting seniors work.

 When someone unfairly or criminally exploits a vulnerable senior's money or other assets, it is called financial elder abuse.

-Scammers typically prey on older adults who they believe to be vulnerable.
+Scammers typically prey on older adults whom they believe to be vulnerable.

 This includes people who are lonely, isolated, physically or cognitively impaired, who are grieving a recent loss, and those unsure of how to manage their money.